aayushdD/Art-generation/Readme.md

 # Art generation using GANs

-In this project, i have used a painting dataset of several famous and distinguished artists.
-I have trained a GAN to generate these paintings.
+In this project, I have used  this dataset - https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time -  of several famous and distinguished artists.
+I have trained a GAN to generate interesting pattenrs and paintings out of random noise.